karldreher/b2-cloudflare-worker/README.md

 ## Deployment

+### Bucket Setup

+The B2 bucket settings **must** have `{"cache-control":"max-age=86400"}` set on Bucket Info(`86400` is 1 day, this can be set to the desired value) .

+Default bucket settings will invalidate Cloudflare's ability to cache.
+Setting this option will allow the Worker to utilize the Cloudflare CDN.

 ### Bootstrapping the KV

 You can use Wrangler and the supplied `./tools/init-kv.json` to initiate the KV with "placeholder" values.
 It is still necessary to create the KV store (store**s** if you utilize a preview environment), then specify them by namespace with `wrangler` to instantiate them: